Ubsefor/OpenGLTemplate/README.md

 ### Install necessary libraries:

-You require the OpenGL framework (I suggest compiling it from sources, as the shaders use version 4.1: [instructions](https://riptutorial.com/opengl/example/21105/setup-modern-opengl-4-1-on-macos--xcode--glfw-and-glew-) and `brew install glfw`
+You require the OpenGL framework (I suggest compiling it from sources, as the shaders use version 4.1: [instructions](https://riptutorial.com/opengl/example/21105/setup-modern-opengl-4-1-on-macos--xcode--glfw-and-glew-); additionally: `brew install glfw`

 You also require the SDL2 library: `brew install sdl2`